Pr1m3dCTF/blog/docs/CTF/writeups/2025/Cyber-Apocalypse-2025/crypto/twin-oracle.md

     return self.x % 2
 ```

-Let's get back to the first function `consult_seers`. overall, the first line will generate a new state and returns if it is even or odd.
+Let's return to the first function, `consult_seers.` Overall, the first line will generate a new state and return whether it is even or odd.

 ```py